starwarsfan/shadow-control/README.md

 #### Sun start offest
 `facade_offset_sun_in_static`

 Negative offset to `facade_azimuth_static`, from which shadow handling should be done.
-If the azimuth of the sun is lower than `facade_azimuth_static - facade_offset_sun_in_static`, no shadow handling will be performed.
-Default: -90
+If the azimuth of the sun is lower than `facade_azimuth_static + facade_offset_sun_in_static`, no shadow handling will be performed.
+Valid range: -90–0, default: -90

 #### Sun end offset
 `facade_offset_sun_out_static`

 Positive offset to `facade_azimuth_static`, up to which shadow handling should be done.
 If the azimuth of the sun is higher than `facade_azimuth_static + facade_offset_sun_out_static`, no shadow handling will be performed.
-Default: 90
+Valid range: 0–90, default: 90

 #### Min sun elevation
 `facade_elevation_sun_min_static`

 Minimal elevation (height) of the sun in degrees.
 If the effective (!) elevation is lower than this value, no shadow handling will be performed.
 A use case for this configuration is another building in front of the facade, which throws shadow onto the facade, whereas the weather station on the roof is still full in the sun.
-Default: 0
+Valid range: 0–90, default: 0

 Hint regarding effective elevation: To compute the right shutter angle, the elevation of the sun in the right angle to the facade must be computed.
 This so-called "effective elevation" is written to the log.
 If the shadow handling is not working as desired, especially nearly the limits of the given azimuth offsets, this value needs attention.

 #### Max sun elevation
 `facade_elevation_sun_max_static`

 Maximal elevation (height) of the sun in degrees.
 If the effective (!) elevation is higher than this value, no shadow handling will be performed.
 A use case for this configuration is a balcony from the story above, which throws shadow onto the facade, whereas the weather station on the roof is still full in the sun.
-Default: 90
+Valid range: 0–90, default: 90

-##### Debug mode
+#### Debug mode
 `debug_enabled`

 With this switch, the debug mode for this instance could be activated.
 If activated, there will be much more detailed output within the Home Assistant main log file.

-#### Facade configuration - part 2
+### Facade configuration - part 2

-##### Neutral position height
+#### Neutral position height
 `facade_neutral_pos_height_static`

 Shutter height position in state _NEUTRAL_.
 The integration will switch to _NEUTRAL_ if